 In addition to guiding Pitsco robotics, Lacey oversees our development team and processes as our project manager.
 She keeps tabs on deliverables, deadlines, statuses, ideas, and more.

-Ruthie manages our full-scale Systems offerings, including STREAM Missions, STEM and Career Expeditions, and STEM Units curricula and the learning environments that make them successful.
+Ruthie manages our full-scale programs offerings, including STREAM Missions, STEM and Career Expeditions, and STEM Units curricula and the learning environments that make them successful.
+Recently, she has helped lead the creation of our new STEM PBL Units.
 She works with our development team to create and promote lessons and activities that help students make tangible connections with concepts and subjects.
 Ruthie supports the alignment of our programs to state and national standards.
 She also provides thought leadership information as well as print and digital resources to help showcase the 21st-century skills students foster through immersive and integrated continuums like ours.
 She is also a former fourth-grade teacher, so she knows the importance of engaging minds and getting hands on firsthand.

 Beyond facilitating the Systems portfolio, Ruthie serves on Pitsco’s leadership team and directs our outbound marketing strategies.
 She leads the creation and distribution of all our print marketing and plays a critical role in multifaceted print and digital marketing campaigns.